NOTE: THIS WEBSITE IS BEST VIEWED ON A TABLET OR COMPUTER MONITOR. SEE HERE FOR WHY.

 After decades of travel to nearly 40 countries, we have decided to put some of our experience in nature-focused travel into a form others can benefit from.
 This website is one form of that realization.

 This name of our website, “The Naturalist’s Travel Page” requires some explanation.
 Just what is a naturalist?
-One definition of a naturalist is a person who is studies or is otherwise interested in natural history.
+One definition of a naturalist is a person who studies or is otherwise interested in natural history.
 But just what is natural history?
 One internet definition of natural history is “ The study and description of living things and natural objects, especially their origins, evolution, and relationships to one another”.
-Natural history includes many subdisciplines, such as geology, meteorology, botany, zoology.
+Natural history includes many sub-disciplines, such as geology, meteorology, botany, zoology.
 Each of these major divisions can be further subdivided; zoology includes ornithology, herpetology, ichthyology, mammalogy, and other “ologies”.

 The About Us section describes our backgrounds and something about where and why we have been traveling.
 Links to more detailed information about us and more detailed descriptions of where we have been are found in this section.

 Our webpage also provides extensively illustrated material related to our travel to some of the locations we have visited.
 This is a work in progress – perhaps a never-ending task, given the many places we have visited over the past three decades.
-We are attempting to make these less of personal travelogs (people tire of these) and more like Wikipedia-type of informational material so that they can be used by others.
+We are attempting to make these less of personal travelogs (people tire of these) and more like Wikipedia-type informational material that can be used by others.

 The short section on outreach summarizes our willingness to give talks on various subjects.
 To date we have not actively advertised this.

-Other websites that may be of interest
+Other websites of ours that may be of interest to naturalists

 In addition to our main website (The Naturalist’s Travel Page) we maintain websites on the following topics: